When you purchase something via one of our links, we may get a commission. Find out more.

 The Core 9 is also a quick-to-assemble tent that takes less than a minute to put together.

-Overall, due of the mix of affordability and quality, this is one of the best 8 person camping tents.
+Overall, due to the mix of affordability and quality, this is one of the best 8-person camping tents.

 While it is too large and heavy to tote, the Core 9 is the ideal size and weight to keep in your car.

-Otherwise, the Eureka Copper Canyon is another fantastic cabin style tent with a room divider, plenty of interior storage, and enough for two air mattresses.
+Otherwise, the Eureka Copper Canyon is another fantastic cabin-style tent with a room divider, plenty of interior storage, and enough two air mattresses.